Abdul Sattar (diplomat)

 Abdul Sattar (1931 – 23 June 2019) (/ˈɑːbdʊl səˈtɑːr/ AHB-duul-_-sə-TAHR; عبد الستار), was a Pakistani political scientist, career foreign service officer, diplomat, author of foreign policy, and nuclear strategist.

-Prior to being appointed Foreign minister of Pakistan in two non–consecutive terms, Sattar briefly served in the Foreign ministry, first serving as ambassador to the Soviet Union and Permanent Representative of Pakistan to International Atomic Energy Agency (IAEA).
+Prior to being appointed Foreign minister of Pakistan in two non–consecutive terms, Sattar served in the Foreign ministry, first serving as ambassador to the Soviet Union and Permanent Representative of Pakistan to International Atomic Energy Agency (IAEA).

 He authored several books on Foreign policy, and won critical praise of his diplomatic skills and work.
 In a review of Sattar's book Pakistan's Foreign Policy, Amitabh Mattoo of India Today considered Sattar to be "one of the shrewdest foreign policy practitioners that Islamabad has ever produced".

 Biography

 Foreign service career

 Abdul Sattar started his career in foreign service in the mid-1950s, first working closely with Agha Shahi, on foreign service issues.
 He was one of the foreign service diplomats assisting the implementation of the Simla Agreement in 1972.
 In 1975, he was named ambassador to Austria.
 In 1978, he was posted in India.
 He was the High Commissioner to India until 1982; he was again appointed high commissioner to India in 1990, until his return to Pakistan in 1992.
 From 1986 to 1988, he served as the Foreign Secretary.
 In 1988, he was appointed ambassador to the USSR, where he continued until 1990, when he was appointed Permanent Representative to the IAEA in Vienna.

 He held among the important posts in the foreign office, including serving as the director of Soviet Union and Eastern Bloc from 1982 to 1986, and director general of Southeast Asia affairs from 1987 to 1988.